bjaggi/disaster-recovery-playground/README.md

    ![Active-Active Patter](./assets/active-active%20pattern.svg)

 //TODO :  From the image it looks like K8S is only used for the clients? looks like the focus has been on the demo and not on describing the problem/solution.

 2. Kubernetes Cluster deployed (connectivity to CCloud cluster required)

+// TODO : can you add reloader pod in the diagram ?.
+And may be write 2 lines about the reloader pod.

 3. [Reloader](https://github.com/stakater/Reloader) pod deployed on your preferred namespace (default namespace can be a good option so any other one will have access to it).
 For standard deployment you can execute: